Sponsor a cat

 He likes to come for a walk round the block with our dog Lucy too.
 As you can see from the last photo he did not want his photo taken, he was being camera shy.

 Tala came into care with his brother Simba due to an allergy in the family.
 Tala is a Singapura and Simba was a Blue Abyssinian.
 On first medical examination of the cats, both had severe medical problems and sadly Simba lost his fight in November 2010.
-Tala has a significant heart murmur.
+Tala has a significant heart murmur and early stages of Kidney disease.
 Update from long term fosterer:

 Tala is in fine health these days.
 He doesn't need to have his heart checked anymore as the Vets think he's had his murmur since birth.
 So even though it's a significant murmur it's not likely to change.
 Other than that he spends most of his time chatting - he's very, very, very talkative.
 We have a working coal fire in our flat, the second we light the coal he appears right in front of it and doesn't move until it goes out.

-Louise came into contact with her long term fosterer in Aug 2004, she came from the quarry in Kirkintilloch, she was brought in with her sister but she was hit by a car the following Dec.
+Louise came into contact with her long term fosterer in Aug 2004, she came from the quarry in Kirkintilloch, she was brought in with her sister who was invloved in an accident the following December and sadly didn't survive.
 She's a great wee girl, she rubs on my legs when I'm putting her dinner out but soon as I touch her she backs off.
 Update from long term fosterer:

 Louise is doing well gets on great with Missie and Terri but my other boy Tupac is not too keen on her never has been in the 9 years I've had her don't think he'll come round now